krakenjs/zoid/docs/example.md

         height: 200
     },

-    // The properties they can (or must) pass down to my component
+    // The properties they can (or must) pass down to my component.
+This is optional.

     props: {